na-na-hi/renget/archive/iftod.md

 \>pulling one down reveals a graphic tee which read "One Bad B*tch" in sparkly gold
 \>disgruntled, the commander drags the huge t-shirt all the way back to the kitchen
 \>"Darling, what is the meaning of this?" he asks
 \>Kulve lets out a monstrous roar, which roughly translates to: "Oh, some friends at Velk's book club gave me a gift card for Hot Topic a while back.
 I forgot to tell you about it because I had to order online, they didn't have the extra large sizes in stock at the store.
 I just picked whatever looked nice to me since I couldn't read what most of them said.
-Do you think it looks nice?"
+Do you think it looks nice?"%%

 ---
 ###*Legiana*